 - Lemon Juice: If you don’t have fresh lemons around, use a mild vinegar (like apple cider or red wine).

-How to Make This Warm Farro Salad
+How to Make This Farro Salad

-Gather the Other Ingredients: While the farro and carrots cook, chop up the celery, shallot, and parsley, and place them in a big mixing bowl.
+While the farro and carrots cook, chop up the celery, shallot, and parsley, and place them in a big mixing bowl.
 Drain and rinse a can of white beans, and add to the veg.
 The cranberries and almonds can go in, too.

-Finish the Salad: Add the warm farro and carrots to the bowl, and drizzle with lemon juice and olive oil.
+Add the warm farro and carrots to the bowl, and drizzle with lemon juice and olive oil.
 Toss to combine.
 Taste and adjust the seasonings, if needed.
 Note: It’s important that the farro is warm when you mix the salad so it can absorb the other flavors.
 You can serve the salad warm or at room temp, though.

 Make-Ahead Tips

-If making the salad for a party or potluck, you can assemble it up to ~2 hours in advance and keep it at room temperature.
-If you want to prep it a day or two in advance, cook the farro and carrots and combine them; combine all the other salad ingredients separately (except the almonds and dressing).
+If making the salad for a dinner party or potluck, you can assemble it up to 2 hours in advance and keep it at room temperature.
+If you want to prep it a day or two in advance, cook the farro and carrots and combine them; combine all the other salad ingredients in a separate container (except the almonds and dressing).
 Keep everything in the fridge.
-When you’re ready to serve, warm up the farro-carrot mixture, then combine with the other ingredients, dress with oil and lemon juice, and toss in the almonds.
-(If you add the almonds too soon in advance, they’ll lose their crunch).

 - The Best Thanksgiving Salad